Backward Simulation of Multivariate Mixed Poisson Processes: Introduction

-There are two general approaches to the simulation of Poisson processes---Forward and Backward simulation.
+There are two general approaches to the simulation of multivariate Poisson processes---Forward and Backward simulation.
 The Forward approach consists of generating exponentially distributed inter-arrival times until the simulation time is at or past the simulation interval $[0,T]$.
-Our Backward approach is based on exploiting the conditional uniformity of Poisson processes---we first obtain the joint distribution at some terminal time $T$ and then generate the corresponding number of arrival moments using the conditional uniformity of the arrival times\footnote{This is also known as the \textit{order statistic property} \cite{crump1975point}}.
-This is one of the major advantages of the Backward approach---only the ability to sample from a suitable joint distribution at the terminal time is required; the arrival moments can be generated uniformly in a coordinate-wise manner.
+Our Backward approach is based on exploiting the conditional uniformity of Poisson processes---we first construct a joint distribution satisfying the marginal distributions with the desired correlation structure at the terminal simulation time $T$ and then generate the corresponding number of arrival moments using the conditional uniformity of the arrival times\footnote{This is also known as the \textit{order statistic property} \cite{crump1975point}}.
+This is one of the major advantages of the Backward approach---only the ability to sample from a suitable joint distribution at the terminal time is required; the arrival moments of the multivariate Poisson process can be generated uniformly in a coordinate-wise manner.
 The BS approach was extended in \cite{Kre} to the class of bivariate processes containing both Poisson and Wiener components.
 It also led to the introduction of the Forward Continuation (FC) of Backward Simulation, a method for extending the process simulated by BS to subsequent intervals $[nT,(n+1)T]$, where $n$ is some integer, that preserves the joint distribution at various grid points $nT$ \cite{akm}.

 The EJD method enables the construction of joint distributions that exhibit extreme dependence between the components; in other words, the EJD method constructs extreme joint distributions that extremize $\rho(T)$.
 Extreme joint distributions are used to generate extreme admissible correlations, from which all correlations within the admissible range can be obtained.
 It was extended to the multivariate setting in \cite{akm}.